 Let’s take a look at the procedure in detail.

-Enable Scan Mapped Network Drives in Windows Defender
+Scan Mapped Network Drives with Windows Defender

 1] Via Group Policy Editor